mtorpey/mtorpey.github.io/_pages/about.md

   - /about.html
 ---

-This is the academic webpage of Michael Torpey.
+This is the academic website of Michael Torpey.
 I am a research software engineer at the [School of Computer Science](https://www.cs.st-andrews.ac.uk/) in the [University of St Andrews](http://www.st-andrews.ac.uk/), where I am employed as part of the [OpenDreamKit project](https://opendreamkit.org/).